skynetservices/skynet-archive/README.md

 	"RouteService.RouteGetACHDataRequest-processed": 3030,
 	"RouteService.RouteGetACHDataRequest-errors": 2
 	}

+##Customizing
+In skynetTest/myCompany there's a file with the input and output structs for your API service.
+Add your input fields and output fields to these.
+Don't forget to change the initiator code to accept these fields, too.
+Now modify the skynetTest/service/service.go file to do something real - retrieve data from your systems - and you've built an API service in Go.

 ##How?
 Each process in SkyNet receives its configuration from a centralized configuration repository (currently Doozer - possibly pluggable in the future).
 Configuration changes are pushed to each process when new skynet services are started.
 This means that starting a new service automatically